timvisee/ffsend/docs/CONTRIBUTING.md

 7. Fix any issues continuous integration might report.

 Additional notes:
-- do not change version numbers, this is done by @timvisee
+- Do not change version numbers, this is done by @timvisee

 ## Code of Conduct